Call Now for a FREE Consultation Call Now (407) 712-7300

 • Hematomas

-While closed head injuries can have a variety of effects (as discussed below), one of the most substantial risks associated with a concussion or other closed head injury is the risk of second impact syndrome.
+While closed brain injuries can have a variety of effects (as discussed below), one of the most substantial risks associated with a concussion or other closed head injury is the risk of second impact syndrome.
 When the brain is healing from an injury, it is in a compromised state.
 Suffering a second head injury during recovery can multiply the impacts of the trauma, and it can even prove fatal in some cases.
 As a result, when accident victims suffer closed head injuries, rest is often a key component of the recovery process.

 Similarities Between Open Head Injuries and Closed Head Injuries

-While open-head injuries and closed-head injuries are different in terms of the types of trauma involved, they also have some important similarities.
+While open head injuries and closed head injuries are different in terms of the types of trauma involved, they also have some important similarities.
 For example, they present risks for many of the same long-term effects.
-While the effects of individual injuries can vary widely, both open-head injuries and closed-head injuries can present risks for:

 • Cognitive impairments (including impairment of abilities such as communication, perception, and judgment)